henok3878/hdfs-cloud-starter/README.md

 # HDFS Cloud Starter

-Deploy a production-ready Hadoop HDFS cluster on Google Cloud Platform using Terraform and Ansible.
+Deploy a production-ready Hadoop HDFS cluster on GCP and AWS using Terraform and Ansible.

 ---